jli05/jli05.github.io/_posts/2023-08-18-Misspecification-Test-for-Large-Models.md

 Hence it may be close to impossible to find out if a LLM was correctly specified as its modelling objective, if the LLM was densely connected inside, i.e. one neuron connected to most other neurons.

 ## If there were a High Sparsity in the Neural Network
-If relative to the total number of neurons, one neuron is only connected to few fellow neurons, the matrix
+If relative to the total number of neurons, one neuron is only connected to few fellow neurons, so sparse that for a given input text, only a tiny fraction of the neurons would be involved in crunching out the final likelihood value, the matrix
 <math display="block">
 <mrow>
 <mfrac>